-In most cases, calcific tendonitis can be treated using non-surgical means.
+In most cases, calcific tendonitis can be treated using non-surgical techniques, including NAT

 Stages of Calcific Tendonitis